Hell Followed with Us: Critical reception

 Hell Followed With Us was ranked #10 on the New York Times Young Adult Bestseller list in August 2022, and was included in The Year-To-Date 2023 Indie Bestsellers List by the American Booksellers Association.
 Paste Magazine listed it as one of the Best YA Books of 2022.

 It was a finalist for the Young Adult Library Services Association's 2023 Morris Award.
 Before its publication, it was featured by Lambda Literacy as one of June 2022's most highly anticipated LGBTQIA+ young adult novels.

 Author V. E. Tirado commissioned a custom chest binder based on the novel, gaining significant attention.

 Upcoming film adaptation

 Trustbridge Entertainment acquired the film rights to Hell Followed with Us in 2024.
-The project is stated to be an anime inspired film, and is being produced in part by Lilly Wachowski, best known for The Matrix franchise.
+The project is stated to be an anime inspired film, and is being produced in part by Lilly Wachowski, best known for The Matrix franchise, in addition to Powerhouse Animation Studios and Lyrical Animation.